mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/configuration/index.md

 ### Referencing another yaml file (using valuesFrom)

-Alternatively, we could create another `yaml` file containing the configuration for `centralized-grafana` and reference that using `valuesFrom`.
-You can point to this file by using either a relative path (from the configuration file location) or by using an absolute path.
+Alternatively, you could create another `yaml` file containing the configuration for `centralized-grafana` and reference that using `valuesFrom`.
+Point to this file by using either a relative path (from the configuration file location) or by using an absolute path.

 ```yaml
 cat > centralized-grafana.yaml <<EOF